 Adrian Soe Myint: Agriculture still contributes substantially to Myanmar’s GDP and our productivity per hectare is alarmingly behind our South East Asian counterparts’.
 Because of that, a lot of farmers are struggling in poverty.
 I believe, given the right technological push, many of them can be empowered to increase productivity, yield and connectivity to market, resulting in a better livelihood for them.
 I believe my experience in data analytics can be of great value in building the right technology for farmers in Myanmar and this inspires me to work continuously in this domain.

 Agriculture around the globe has been transforming since the turn of last decade.
 How do you think the agri sector has evolved in Myanmar in the last 2–3 years?

-Adrian Soe Myint: Generally, agriculture in Myanmar has been unchanged for thousands of years; many are still relying on human/animal labour for farming and using lunar calendar as the basis for farm planning.
+Adrian Soe Myint: Generally, agriculture in Myanmar has been unchanged for thousands of years; many are still relying on human/animal labour for farming and using lunar calendar as the basis for farm planning software.
 However, farms in the vicinity of second-tier cities are becoming more and more mechanized in the past few years, owing to investments from both private and public sector.
 Similar to other developing countries, a lot of young rural people are now moving into cities or migrating abroad for better job opportunities, leaving behind relatively large farmlands with older demographics who now face labour scarcity.
 Hence, they are starting to rely more on mechanization and farming inputs.